Trump touts Supreme Court deportation ruling as a major victory, but legal fight is far from over

 A Justice Department lawyer told the judge Monday evening that the Supreme Court’s decision “eliminates the basis” for any further action.
 The Justice Department has said the administration didn’t violate the judge’s order, arguing it didn’t apply to planes that had already left U.S. airspace by the time his command came down.

-Associated Press writer Cedar Attanasio in New York City contributed to this story.
+Associated Press journalists Cedar Attanasio in New York City and Elliot Spagat in Phoenix contributed to this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.